Charles County Sheriff's Office

 Corporal Jamel L. Clagett, #447

 On December 21, 2014, Cpl.
 Clagett was killed in a single-vehicle crash on Route 218 near Route 641 in King George, Virginia, while returning home from working a midnight shift.
-He was survived by his mother, two brothers, and a sister.
+He was survived by his mother, father, two brothers, and a sister.